Different Types of Machetes: 9 Most Common!

 1. The Kukri

 As for that history, it goes back some 300 years to the Ghurkha regiment of the British Army.
-These warrior hail from Nepal, and have specific training and experience with hand to hand combat, and surviving in mountainous terrain.
+These blades hail from Nepal, and the Ghurkha have specific training and experience with hand to hand combat, and surviving in mountainous terrain.

 2. Survival Machete